 Don’t Fall for the Planning Fallacy

-Planning fallacy comes from the work of psychologists Daniel Kahneman and Amos Tversky, who came up with the term in the late 1970s to describe a psychological tendency for people to underestimate the amount of time it will take to complete a task.
-People often neglect to take historical data into their calculations and think only of what must be done, which makes estimations ill-informed.
+The planning fallacy refers to a psychological tendency for people to underestimate the amount of time it will take to complete a task.
+People often neglect to take historical data into their calculations and think only of what must be done, which makes inaccurate time estimates.

 Know What Needs to Get Done

 There are many tools that can help with identifying the tasks necessary to complete the project successfully and a more accurate schedule can emerge.
 Just one of those tools is a work breakdown structure (WBS), which is a way to take project deliverables and break them down into small tasks.
 This not only makes the work more manageable; it helps with time estimations.